 As a person of African descent, that feeling of stepping foot anywhere in Africa for the first time is magnetic and very real.
 I remember it vividly as my first time going to Africa was in October 2016.

 Booking the flight to Cuba, descending into Cuba, landing in Cuba, breathing ‘Cuban’ air, stepping on Cuban soil, for me was that magnetic, home going feeling times 10.
 It is something I will never ever forget.

-If I had to describe Cuba for someone, I’d say its full of charm, art and culture, spirit, beautiful architecture, and a very proud and resilient people.
-The Cuban people are incredibly sweet and friendly, proud of their country and culture, and based upon my experience always willing to help.
+If I had to describe Cuba for someone, I’d say it’s full of charm, art and culture, spirit, beautiful architecture, and a very proud and resilient people.
+The Cuban people are incredibly sweet and friendly, proud of their country and culture, and based on my experience always willing to help.

 If and when the relationship between Cuba and the United States thaws such that travel for tourism is permitted I hope it doesn’t change what is unique and charming about this Caribbean nation.

 There’s so much to see and do that I honestly believe Cuba is a country that needs several visits where you can dedicate a few days in different places.
 Overall, I am happy to have finally made it to the country I’ve been dreaming about all of my life.
 I’ve been struggling with the words to truly describe what it was like and what it meant to me.
 But one thing I do know is I cannot wait to return.

 Have you been to Cuba?
 What was your favorite part?
 If you haven’t been and want to go, what are you most looking forward to?
 Comment down below!